goxberry/osx-dev-stack/README.md

 The general design of this project is inspired by [ControlTier's white paper on fully automated system provisioning](http://blog.controltier.com/2009/04/new-whitepaper-achieving-fully.html).
 To summarize, they suggest three layers of automation:

-1. OS Install/Cloud or VM Image Launch (this project uses a bash script).
+1. OS Install/Cloud or VM Image Launch (this project uses a bash script for this step).
-2. System Configuration (this project uses Puppet)
+2. System Configuration (this project uses [Puppet](https://puppetlabs.com/puppet/puppet-open-source/) for this step)
-3. Application Service Deployment (this project uses Fabric)
+3. Application Service Deployment (this project uses [Fabric](https://puppetlabs.com/puppet/puppet-open-source/) for this step)

 In addition, each of these layers should be unit tested.
-Bash scripts will be unit tested with shunit2; Puppet scripts will be unit tested using rake and rspec-puppet; and Fabric scripts will be unit tested with Nose.
+Bash scripts will be unit tested with [shunit2](https://code.google.com/p/shunit2/); Puppet scripts will be unit tested using [rake](http://rake.rubyforge.org/) and [rspec-puppet](http://rspec-puppet.com/); and Fabric scripts will be unit tested with [Nose](http://readthedocs.org/docs/nose/).

 ## "OS Install"

 The VM Image Launch section doesn't apply, and I don't need the OS Install part; I usually end up doing that myself, or at work, I'm given a machine with the OS installed.
 In fact, at work, I'm not even allowed to install the OS, so I wanted that part to be separate.
 OS installation is turnkey anyway.

-I will, however, need to install compilers and the X11 libraries on OS X in order to do any sort of system configuration.
+I will, however, need to [install the XCode command line tools (note: link requires Apple ID)](https://developer.apple.com/downloads/index.action) and the [X11 libraries on OS X](https://xquartz.macosforge.org/trac/wiki/Releases) in order to do any sort of system configuration.
 Consequently, I'll be using a `bash` script to bootstrap the system configuration process by downloading and installing compilers, libraries, and the system configuration tools.
 Furthermore, any open-source Mac apps will be installed using bash, because there's no good way to automate the install and uninstall processes.

 ## System Configuration

 I'm interpreting "system configuration" in this setting to be "anything that isn't a Python, Ruby, or Perl package".
 I use each of these dynamic languages for development, in order of decreasing frequency.
 Crucially, each of these languages has a package manager.
 Anything that has its own package manager needs minimal configuration at this level.
-I've used Puppet in the past (in conjunction with Vagrant) for building virtual machines because Puppet has a large community associated with it and a number of famous enterprise users (including VMWare now).
+I've used Puppet in the past (in conjunction with [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)) for building virtual machines because Puppet has a large community associated with it and a number of famous enterprise users (including VMWare now).
 Due to that familiarity, and my satisfaction with it so far, I decided to use Puppet for this layer of the installation process.

 Puppet works best when it can interface with a package manager.
 There are a number of package managers out there for Macs: MacPorts, Homebrew, Fink, Rudix, and others.
 While I've favored MacPorts in the past, I don't like their development philosophy (centralized), or their choice of language (Tcl).
 I have used MacPorts in the past and I've been pleased with the results.
 I originally used them because I've heard their packages required fewer fixes after OS upgrades.
 If I were just a consumer of the packaging system, I wouldn't care so much about development language or philosophy, but in my case, I'm going to have to write my own packages in order to automate the build process, and if I have to learn Tcl to do that, then get blessed by their development team, it's not worth it because it requires too much of a time investment for the return.
-Homebrew uses Ruby as its development language, which I already use for Puppet anyway, and I'm in the process of learning Jekyll, plus the Homebrew project has a decentralized development structure.
-There are also Homebrew providers for Puppet, so Homebrew will work well as a package manager for this project.
+[Homebrew](https://github.com/mxcl/homebrew) uses Ruby as its development language, which I already use for Puppet anyway, and I'm in the process of learning Jekyll, plus the [Homebrew project has a decentralized development structure](http://braumeister.org/).
+There are also [Homebrew providers for Puppet](https://github.com/jedi4ever/puppet-homebrew), so Homebrew will work well as a package manager for this project.
 If I didn't need to roll my own packages, MacPorts would work just fine.
 The main criticism of Homebrew is that it relies heavily on system libraries, and as a result, its packages may break on an OS upgrade, but this project is designed to recover from that scenario anyway; I'd also argue that reliance on system libraries is otherwise a strength because it means less duplication and less storage.
 I use MacPorts now, and I've already noticed that I inadvertently installed over my system Perl with the MacPorts Perl.
 I'd like to avoid that as much as possible.

 ## "Application service deployment" = Sandboxing Python, Ruby, and Perl installations